ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 b.
 Bush Mission Pointe Library

 c.
-Sharp AL-1530CS Digital Copier
+Sharp AL-1530CS Digital Copier ---> is the corect answer

 d.
 Global Troy Executive Leather Low Back Tilter

 **3. In the Technology Product Category, which unprofitable state is surrounded by only profitable states?**

 a.
-Colorado
+Colorado ---> Yes

 b.
 Missouri